Northwestern rallies past Nebraska 31-28 in opener in Dublin - WHIZ News

 FREE BEER

 Concession stands gave out free beer at one point during the game when they lost the internet connection at the stadium.
 Aviva Stadium is cashless, to they opted to not turn away thirsty fans.
-Ronan McGowan said he waited 40 minutes in long lines and missed portions of the game: “They did the right thing.”
+Ronan McGowan said he waited 40 minutes in long lines and missed portions of the game, though added: “They did the right thing.”

 UP NEXT